arminmoin/ML-Quadrat/README.md

 The name ML-Quadrat ("Quadrat" is the German word for "square" / ˆ2) refers to the fact that the project is about two MLs: (i) ML for Modeling Language (as in ThingML); (ii) ML for Machine Learning, i.e., a sub-discipline of Artificial Intelligence (AI).
 However, in what follows, we refer to the project name as ML2 for simplicity.

+## Why ML2?
+Currently, ThingML and other Model-Driven Software Engineering (MDSE) tools for the IoT and CPS, that we are aware of, do not support Data Analytics and Machine Learning (DAML) at the modeling level.
+However, DAML methods and techniques are crucial for developing smart IoT services and CPS applications.
+Therefore, we enable DAML at the modeling level through our Domain-Specific Modeling Language (DSML) and tool.

 # Table of Contents

 1. [How to Cite ML2 in Your Publications](#citation)